 Nikon D750 versus Sony RX10 IV

 The Nikon D750 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in September 2014 and September 2017.
 The D750 is a DSLR, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (D750) and an one-inch sensor.
+The cameras are based on a full frame (D750) and an one-inch (RX10 IV) sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Sony RX10 IV.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).